Plant Problem Lab

 Dieffenbachia drooping

-For dieffenbachia, adjust the diagnosis around this plant profile: Dieffenbachias show yellow lower leaves, drooping, and soft stems when watering or temperature is off.
+For dieffenbachia, read this symptom alongside how the plant usually behaves: Dieffenbachias show yellow lower leaves, drooping, and soft stems when watering or temperature is off.
 They also react to cold drafts and low light.

 dry soil stress or inconsistent wateringoverwatering or slow-drying soiltemperature or draft stressunderwateringoverwatering or root stressrepotting shock